 Lolong v.
 Gonzales

 AILA Doc.
 No. 05050964.

 CA9 found that the IJ violated Petitioner’s right to counsel because he failed to afford him a reasonable time to obtain counsel.
 It notedthat practical considerations, like detention status and English language ability, should inform the determination. (

 CA9 Grants Petition for Review of Asylum Seeker Whose Wife Was Forcibly Sterilized

 CA9 held that Petitioner was entitled to withholding of removal due to the involuntary sterilization of his wife.
 It found that sterilization was a permanent and continuing harm and well founded fear can[t be eliminated with changed conditions or relocation. (

 CA9 Holds Failure to Raise Past FGM in Asylum Claim Constitutes Ineffective Assistance of Counsel

-Petitioner suffered from FGM as a girl in Somalia.
-She was represented by counsel who failed to raise FGM as a part of her initial asylum claim.
-The Court found that the failure to do so was ineffective assistance, holding FGM amounts to persecution on account of her particular social group, which could be defined as Somalian females. (
+CA9 found that the failure to raise FGM suffered as a girl in Somalia was ineffective assistance, holding FGM amounts to persecution on account of her particular social group, which could be defined as Somali females. (

 Mohammed v.
 Gonzales